OlaCharn/js-wetter-api/README.md

 # Wetter App ☂️

-enter your city and press Enter
+Enter your city and press Enter

 I have made this project to learn JS by building applications.